I. The Big Picture

 “User expectations for AI on their devices are fundamentally shifting how they interact with their apps.”

-- AppFunctions – Structured, API-based integration where apps explicitly expose capabilities
+- AppFunctions – structured, API-based integration where apps explicitly expose capabilities

 flowchart TD